Dennisenzo/Pipeworks/README.md

 # Pipeworks
-Basic plumbing for .NET Core web applications (under construction)
+Basic plumbing for .NET Core web applications (under construction).

+The basic idea of this library is to provide some common used web application components to simplify development.